pyunramura/docker-openvpn/README.md

 The goal is to start this container first then run another container within the vpn container's network with `--net=container:openvpn`, or as part of a docker-compose stack with `network_mode: service:openvpn`.

+_NOTE:_ this container has only been tested on linux systems at time of writing.

 ## Usage Example with Transmission

 ```